 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-The Holy Prophet Elijah appears, with no introduction, at the beginning of the seventeenth chapter of First Kings (3 Kingdoms in the Orthodox Study Bible.)
+The Holy Prophet Elijah appears, with no introduction, at the beginning of the seventeenth chapter of First Kings (III Kingdoms in the Orthodox Study Bible.)
 We see that Elijah certainly is a prophet by the way he speaks God's word, but we also see that he is both the beneficiary and the performer of miracles.

 The miracle from which Elijah benefits saves his life.
 It's a time of famine, and God tells him to go to the brook Cherith that flows into the Jordan, and drink water from the brook.
 God says, "I shall command the ravens to feed you there."

 When the brook dries up, God prepares Elijah to perform a life-giving miracle for someone else, telling him to go to Zarephath, where a widow will take care of him.

 Elijah finds the widow, who readily gives him a cup of water.
-But when he asks for bread, she tells him that she has so little that she and her son will probably soon die.
+But when he asks for bread she tells him that she has so little that she and her son will probably soon die.
 Elijah prophesies that the Lord will furnish her with flour and oil.
 Just as he promises, "the bin of flour was not used up and the jar of oil did not run dry."

 But the widow's son dies, and she bitterly confronts Elijah: "You came to me to bring my sin to remembrance, and to kill my son."
 God answers Elijah's plea to restore the son's life.
 With that, the widow is able to say, "Now I know that you are a man of God, and the word of the Lord in your mouth is truth."